New Hampshire Medicare Supplement Plans

 Part D in New Hampshire

-Medicare Part D covers medications and some MA plans include drug coverage.
+Medicare Part D covers medications, and some Advantage plans include drug coverage.
 The best drug plan for Frank might not be your best policy option.

-Prescription Drug Plans (PDP) can be affordable; some plans cost as little as $15 a month and they can cost up to about $120.
+Prescription Drug Plans can be affordable; some plans cost as little as $15 a month, and they can cost up to about $120.
 A person with no medications or certain generics could find savings with the $15 a month policy.

 New Hampshire Medicare Resources